CebolaLab/CUTandTAG/README.md

 All required programs required have been installed and are available in the CebolaLab [CUTandTAG anaconda environment](https://github.com/CebolaLab/CUTandTAG/tree/master/anaconda-env).
 If you are using anaconda, you can copy this into your own anaconda environments (on the Imperial College HPC, for example, this is located at `/rdsgpfs/general/user/"$(whoami)"/home/anaconda3/envs/`) and then `source activate CUTandTAG`.
 The pipeline can also be run without installing anaconda by directing the necessary scripts to the `bin` of the downloaded CUTandTAG environment (download the CUTandTAG directory and save it e.g. to your home directory).

-For the following analysis, you can save your sample file name as `base` and the example scripts will access this variable using `"$base"`.
+For the following analysis, you can save your sample file name as `base` and the example scripts will access this variable using `<sample>`.

 ## Alignment